Doctor Foster (TV series): Production

 The series was commissioned by Charlotte Moore and Ben Stephenson.
 The executive producers are Roanna Benn, Greg Brenman, Jude Liknaitzky, and Matthew Read.
 Filming took place in Green Lane, Croxley Green, Hertfordshire, Copse Wood Way, Northwood, London, Enfield and the Market Square in Hitchin in Hertfordshire.
 The surgery location shoot was at the Chess Medical Centre, in Chesham in Bucks, renamed Parminster Medical Centre for the show.
 The railway station featured in the show was Enfield Chase station.

 The scene that features Tom playing football was filmed at the Southgate Hockey Centre, Enfield.

 It was announced at the end of Series 1 that the show would return for a second series, with both Suranne Jones and Bertie Carvel.
 At the 21st National Television Awards Jones announced that the new series began filming in September 2016.

 The second series started on 5 September 2017 and concluded on 3 October 2017.
-The BBC is yet to confirm whether the show will return for a third series although writer Mike Bartlett does not dismiss the possibility.

 Reception

 In general, the show has received acclaim.
 The opening episode received generally positive reviews from critics, with Lucy Mangan from The Guardian calling it a "gripping portrait of a marriage slowly being poisoned," although Mangan expressed fears of the show descending into "melodrama in the not too distant future".
 In a review for The Daily Telegraph, Michael Hogan gave the drama four stars out of five, describing it as "an edgy nail-biter" that was "sparkily written by Olivier Award-winner Mike Bartlett", despite a soundtrack that was "overbearing".

 Less enthusiastically, Victoria Segal of The Sunday Times wrote of the fourth episode that it "clattered unsteadily to its denouement ...this episode is as desperately uneven as the rest of the series, thrashing about between high melodrama and muted misery."
 Catherine Blythe of The Telegraph bemoaned its "absurd plot" and the lack of "emotional logic" in a series of "melodramatic contortions that required a character who was supposed to be brainy to act like an utter fool".